getbeak/beak/README.md

 ### A new `BrowserWindow` is instantiated but no window is created?

 If you've been fucking with `chrome-sandbox`, trying to get it working through WSL, it'll end up totally fucked.
 I've added a quick workaround for this, just run `yarn unfuck` in the root of the repo and it'll clean up everything for you.

-### The TS language server fails to detect electron being installed in the `beak-electron` package

-idk...